 Do you have a Roth IRA, but the Money Crasher in your life has that plus a traditional 401k?
 Learn about the differences in your investment strategies and swap ideas to improve both of your plans.
 Maybe you will learn about a tax shelter or why a Roth 401k is the right retirement plan for you.

 5. Competing Savings

 Even if you already have savings, what might you be missing?
-Maybe your Money Crasher knows of a bank with the best rates on savings accounts (like ING Direct or Ally Bank) or can show you how to set up an emergency fund.
+Maybe your Money Crasher knows of a bank with the best rates on savings accounts (like Capital One 360 or Ally Bank) or can show you how to set up an emergency fund.
 Keep competing with them to improve your savings, and keep sharing your knowledge to improve theirs as well.